 Program description: Dealing with grief is challenging, especially for children and teens.
 Drew’s Hope is a free grief and loss support program offered each fall and spring for children, teens and their families who are grieving the death of a loved one (family member or friend).
 If you would like to be added to the list for updates regarding Drew’s Hope, please email the DMTF at [email protected]Download Flyer

 A Drew’s Hope is named in memory of Drew Michael Taylor.
 Drew was three years old when he died in a tragic auto accident in the Outer Banks on June 13, 2006.

 A Nothing.
 Thanks to generous donors, Drew Michael Taylor Foundation fundraisers and grants from other organizations, the Drew’s Hope grief support program is provided free of charge to families.

-We offer a free bi-weekly seven-session program each fall and spring from 6:00 p.m. – 8:00 p.m.
+We offer a free seven-session program each fall and spring from 6:00 p.m. – 8:00 p.m.
 The night of the week may vary.
 Prior to Covid, dinner was included with each session, followed by separate support groups for children, teens and adults.
 During Covid, a virtual program was offered from 6:30 - 8.
-Moving forward, we will possibly offer both in-person and virtual programs to meet the needs of more families.
-It is unclear if/when dinner will continue to be served at Drew's Hope.
+Moving forward, we plan to offer both in-person and virtual programs throughout the year to meet the needs of more families.
+We plan to return to serving a light dinner at Drew's Hope.